Sharing the Stories of Our Summer Interns

 I first became interested in higher education policy as a Research Associate for CTBA.
 Seeing the disparities among the public universities during the budget impasse, I co-authored a report to highlight the decade trend of disinvestment that predated it.
 Years later, I’m still passionate and committed to making higher education obtainable, accessible, and affordable for those who seek it.

-• College and University Partnerships, Featured, PCC Blog, Public Policy
+• Featured, PCC Blog, Public Policy, Research and Data, Uncategorized

 read moreInterested in learning more about higher education policy in Illinois?
 Sign up for our Higher Education Policy Quarterly where we highlight state and national higher education policy, interview Illinois state legislators, and keep you abreast of upcoming events and opportunities for action.